zekkin/ogre/README.md

 https://docs.google.com/document/d/1tTJ8NAZYUAlmuh_dlDB191bnrW_aPaK1XLcf3b7JURk/edit?usp=sharing

+**Note: The information about "Kijin" in the Final Thoughts section in the document linked above has not been updated since I wrote the document.
+No keyboard named Kijin is currently planned as of July 1 2024 (if my overall inactivity in designs hasn't otherwise been an indicator).**

 I'm releasing this with an MIT License.
 You are free to do what you want with this but I will not assist you in producing or troubleshooting the design.

 # Production Information